privacybydesign/pbdf-website/pages/en/irma-start.md

 #### 1.1.
 Installation

 The IRMA app is available via the [Download](/download-en) page of the foundation.
+You can also directly install the IRMA app on your phone or tablet via the Android Playstore or the Apple App store.

 #### 1.2.
 Registration

-Open the IRMA app.
-When you do this for the first time, you will be asked to provide two things:
+When you open the IRMA app for the first time, you can open an IRMA account via the start screens.
+When you do so, you are asked to

- * an email address
+provide:

  * a PIN code of 5 digits

-The email address will be used to contact you, if needed, about your usage of IRMA.
-This address will not be shared with others.
-Only rarely you will receive a message at this address.
-Please, do use an address that actually belongs to you --- and to no-one else --- and that you will be able to use for a longer period of time.
-You will immediately receive an email message at this address with a link for confirmation.
-In this way it is checked that the email address is under your control.

 Please choose your PIN code with care.
 You will regularly need it when you use the IRMA app.
-This code guarantees that you are the only one who is using your IRMA app.
+This code guarantees that you are the only person who is using your IRMA app.
 Avoid obvious codes like 00000.
 If you write down your PIN code, please use a special place (or manner) so that others cannot get to it easily.
 The app asks you to re-type the chosen code, in order to avoid typing errors.

 Every time you authenticate with IRMA, by revealing IRMA attributes, this PIN code is required.
 Digital signatures also require it.